-Alison joined the HSSV Board of Directors in September 2015.
-Having grown up on six acres, Alison had pets of all kinds: dogs, cats, horses, birds, bunnies, and beloved hamster Balki Bartokomous.
+Alison rejoined the HSSV Board of Directors in September 2022 after previously serving from 2015 to 2021.
+Growing up on six acres, Alison had pets of all kinds: dogs, cats, horses, birds, bunnies, a lizard, and beloved hamster Balki Bartokomous.
 As a child, her family was frequently “adopted” by stray cats and dogs.
 These early experiences with animals taught Alison that rescues make the best pets and that every animal deserves a chance.

-Alison lives in San Jose with her husband Jeremy and their two rescue dogs Parker (a Pomeranian sheltie mix) and Chloe (a terrier mix and HSSV alum).
+Alison lives in San Jose with her husband Jeremy and their two dogs Chloe (a senior terrier mix and HSSV alum) and Magnolia (an enthusiastic Australian Shepherd).
 In addition to caring deeply about animals, Alison loves cooking, cheering for the Chicago Cubs, and traveling.
 She is thrilled to work with the HSSV and to make a difference for animals in need.

 Sue Diekman re–joined the HSSV Board of Directors in July 2018 after taking a one year hiatus.
 She originally joined in June 2008.
 She became board chair in July 2012 and was previously board vice–chair from July 2009–June 2011.
 Sue and her husband John (an HSSV Honorary Board member) were co–chairs of HSSV’S Paint a Better Future fundraising campaign.
-Additionally, Sue’s current philanthropic leadership includes serving as chair of the Director’s Advisory Board of the Cantor Arts Center at Stanford University and serving on the boards of the San Francisco Ballet and the East Palo Alto Tennis and Tutoring program at Stanford.
+Additionally, Sue’s current philanthropic leadership includes serving on the Director’s Advisory Board of the Cantor Arts Center at Stanford University, as well as on the boards of the San Francisco Ballet and the East Palo Alto Tennis and Tutoring program at Stanford.
 Past affiliations include the boards of Menlo School, the Djerassi Resident Artists Program, San Francisco Chamber of Commerce, Business Arts Council in San Francisco and Northern California Grantmakers.

 Until she retired in August 1998, Sue was employed by AirTouch Communications, where she was Director of the AirTouch Communications Foundation.
 Prior to joining AirTouch, Sue was Cultural Program Director of Pacific Telesis Foundation, with responsibility for the foundation’s cultural grant–making as well as national and international exhibitions of the corporation’s Ansel Adams collection.

 Sue holds a bachelor’s degree in English literature and a master’s degree in education from Stanford University.
-She and her husband John are passionate about animals and have two dogs, Jeremy and Benny– both HSSV alums.
+She and her husband John are passionate about animals and have two dogs, Sage and Benny– an HSSV alum.
 They enjoy traveling, the arts, and sports.

 Rebecca Ranninger Owen

 Becky joined the HSSV Board of Directors in October 2017.
-She is a lifelong animal lover, and has been volunteering with the HSSV cats for many years.
+She is a lifelong animal advocate, and has been volunteering with the HSSV cats for many years.